em1e/ft_irc/tests2.md

   - ~~the index issue and user limit on invalid password hasn't been fixed~~

 - nick:
-  - for some reason if you join multiple channels at once, it doesn't sent the admin stuff or nickname changes into the later channels

 - join:
   - ~~you can join channels using: #channel, channel, 4channel, _channel and .~~